matanfih/claptcha/README.md

 # Claptcha

-A simple CAPTCHA image generator.
+a take on "A simple CAPTCHA image generator."

 This module provides a single class (Claptcha) that can create on the fly PIL Image instances, BytesIO objects or save image files containing a simple